 Overview of Motor Vehicle Defects

 Motor vehicles, by and large, are designed to be safe.
-However, manufactures sometimes release vehicles before they are thoroughly tested, or use components known to fail at crucial moments.
-Careless design or defectively manufactured cars result in serious injuries or death.
-However, proving liability is not necessarily simple-the laws regarding auto defect liability vary on a state-by-state basis.
+However, manufacturers sometimes release vehicles before they are thoroughly tested, or use components known to fail at crucial moments.
+Careless design or defectively manufactured cars may result in serious injuries or death.
+However, proving liability is not necessarily simple: the laws regarding auto defect liability vary on a state-by-state basis.

 Most states hold the following parties liable for defective automobiles: